Health and Safety Consultants & Accreditation Experts

 Construction sites can produce hazardous noise levels, which is why ear protection should be worn at all times.

-Repetitive and excessively loud noises can cause long term ear damage and hearing problems, which can cause further risk in the workplace.
-For example, construction workers need to be able to hear warning calls.
+Repetitive and excessively loud noises can cause long-term ear damage and hearing problems, which can cause further risks in the workplace.
+This is because construction workers need to be able to hear warning calls.

 5. Asbestos

-With over 500,000 public buildings in the UK containing asbestos, it always poses a risk in the construction industry.
+With over 500,000 workplaces in the UK containing asbestos, it always poses a risk in the construction industry.

 6. Electricity